 Formatting your Keyword Term List for Uploading

 Now that you have your complete list of keywords it's time to format it for upload to your Feathr campaign.
+All you need is a single column, with no heading, of search terms you'd like to target.

 - Copy your list of terms and paste them into an Excel spreadsheet as a single column of keywords.